Elections & Voting

 - Passport or Military ID – Only for North Dakota residents living outside the United States who do not possess one of the other forms of identification.

-- Attester – An applicant without an acceptable form of identification may use an attester.
-The attester must provide his or her name, North Dakota driver’s license, non-driver’s, or tribal identification number, and sign the absentee/mail ballot application form to attest to the applicant’s North Dakota residency and voting eligibility.
+- Attester – An applicant living with a disability that prevents the individual from traveling away from the individual’s home to obtain an acceptable form of identification may use an attester.
+The attester must provide his or her name, North Dakota driver’s license, nondriver’s, or tribal identification number, and sign the absentee/mail ballot application form to attest to the applicant’s North Dakota residency and voting eligibility.

 Identification must include the voter's Name, Residential Address and Birth Date.